What is the Spec MX-5 Challenge Regional Series?

 Regional Series drivers primarily participate in special Spec MX-5 Challenge Marquee events organized by Mazda and Spec MX-5 Challenge.
 These Marquee events during 2020 are designed to be especially attractive and thus have the highest car count.
 Spec MX-5 Challenge races will be run in a separate run group from STL or ST5 races.
 The Spec MX-5 Challenge races events also are where points are scored that feed into a national championship for Spec MX-5, with an expected $100,000 in prize money.

 Regional Series drivers will compete alongside drivers in the National Series and Invitational Series marquee events.
 Club racers who are not participating in any of the Championship Series are also expected to attend.
 The objective is to have 15 or more Spec MX-5 cars racing in the Spec MX-5 Challenge races at each Marquee venue.

 The Spec MX-5 Challenge Championship will be held in the fall of 2020.
 It will bring together the top points qualifiers in the Spec MX-5 Regional Series, Invitationals and National Series.
 Each driver will carry over points from his or her qualifying races.
 Carryover points plus those scored in the Championship races will determine the 2020 season champion. $100,000 in prizes are expected to be awarded, and drivers will also be eligible to be selected by Mazda for the MRT24 Shootout.

 What is the racing schedule for the series?

-The regular season is expected to start in May and culminate in the Spec MX-5 Challenge Championship in October or November.
-The exact schedule awaits detailed event scheduling by Spec MX-5 partners SCCA and NASA.
+The regular season is expected to start in March and culminate in the Spec MX-5 Challenge Championship in November.

 East Regional Series